 If the pin sites are oozing or painful or the pins are loose, please contact your GP or telephone us on the ward.

 We do not encourage routine cleaning of pin sites, just gentle showering when hair washing.
-Should the pin sites look red and inflamed please contact your GP or the ward for advice.
+If the pin sites look red and inflamed please contact your GP or the ward for advice.

 Big, baggy clothes with buttons or zips are easier to wear over the traction equipment than tight fitting garments.
 It may be best for your child to wear clothes a size or two bigger than normal.

 Your child will take time to adjust to sleeping with the traction equipment on.
-Using one or two pillows for support should make him or her more comfortable.
-When your child needs to get out of bed, he or she should roll onto one side and then use his or her arms to push upwards.
+Using one or two pillows for support should make them more comfortable.
+When your child needs to get out of bed, they should roll onto one side and then use their arms to push upwards.

 Travelling and moving around